aantron/ocaml.org/data/planet/ocamlpro/private-release-of-alt-ergo-100.md

 <p>no-theory: deactivate theory reasoning.
 In this case, only the SAT-solver and the matching parts are working</p>
 </li>
 <li>
-<p>inequalities-plugin: specify a plugin to use, instead of the &quot;default&quot; Fourier-Motzkin algorithm, to handle inequalities of linear arithmetic</p>
+<p>inequalities-plugin: specify a plugin to use, instead of the "default" Fourier-Motzkin algorithm, to handle inequalities of linear arithmetic</p>
 </li>
 <li>
 <p>tighten-vars: when this option is set, the Fm-Simplex plugin will try to infer bounds for integer variables as well.
 Note that this option may be very expensive</p>